tahuja002/slate/source/index.html.md

 > Make sure to replace CLIENT_ID with the client id provided in the email.

+FHIR.oauth2.authorize will call the following URL with requested scopes *https://authorization.sandboxcerner.com/tenants/d075cf8b-3261-481d-97e5-ba6c48d3b41f/protocols/oauth2/profiles/smart-v1/personas/provider/authorize?client_id=df7c5a17-52dd-4c88-8a32-cdfb557ba758&response_type=code&scope=patient%2FPatient.read%20patient%2FObservation.read%20launch%20online_access-%20openid%20profile&redirect_uri=https%3A%2F%2Fparthivbhagat.github.io%2Fpb026393.github.io%2F&state=a0d52f29-8ff1-a186-8337-2a9018979f72&aud=https%3A%2F%2Ffhir.sandboxcernerpowerchart.com%2Fdstu2%2Fd075cf8b-3261-481d-97e5-ba6c48d3b41f&launch=d831018a-bd90-48b1-8c91-e6b346c7f1ea*

 Before you are able to run any operations against the FHIR API using the JS client, you will need to initialize it first.

 Based on the client_id, current EHR user, the EHR makes a decision to approve or deny access.
 This decision is communicated to the app by redirection to the app's registered redirect URL.
 So always make sure we replace the CLIENT_ID with client id provided after your APP gets registered.

 When an EHR user launches your app, you get a “launch request” notification.
-Just ask for the permissions you need using OAuth scopes like patient/*.read and once you’re authorized you’ll have an access token with the permissions you need – including access to clinical data and context like:
+Just ask for the permissions you need using OAuth scopes( like patient/Patient.read ) and once you’re authorized you’ll have an access token with the permissions you need – including access to clinical data and context like:

 * which patient is in-context in the EHR
 * which encounter is in-context in the EHR